-The DWT residency is a partnership between a Wolf Trap Teaching Artist and an early childhood educator to provide professional development for teachers while helping children learn through active participation.
-Classroom experiences in a DWT residency focuses on performing arts-integrated strategies to promote literacy and STEAM (science, technology, engineering, arts & math) development that teachers can use to foster young children’s learning and development.
-Classroom experiences in the residency will support early childhood curriculum standards and outcomes.
+DWT is a partnership between a Wolf Trap Teaching Artist and an early childhood educator to provide professional development for teachers in the classroom – while engaging children in music, dance, and imaginative play.
+A typical 16-session residency uses arts-integrated strategies to promote literacy and STEAM (science, technology, engineering, arts and math) development that teachers can use to foster young children’s learning and development.

 “As a preschool teacher with NCC Head Start, I had the tremendous opportunity to work with Mr. George and the Delaware Wolf Trap program.
 I can attest the children looked forward to the visits every week.
 They consistently participated and enjoyed every lesson.
 As a teacher I was able to incorporate several ideas into the classroom including the number counting book.
 Whenever we read a book in the classroom that had multiple characters or anything else that could be counted, the children would suggest we use the counting book.

 As a center coordinator I have observed teachers incorporating lessons learned during their Wolf Trap professional development.
 One teacher in particular consistently acts out the classroom weekly big book.
 Throughout the week, children will gather props for the end of the week show.
 When the opportunity was made available for our center this year we needed to put names in a hat to choose because more than 2 classrooms wanted the program.”

 Theresa Herfindahl, Site Coordinator, New Castle County Head Start